Understanding the Dangers of Heroin Abuse

 Dangerous Potentials for Heroin Abuse

-According to the Substance Abuse and Mental Health Services Administration,” With all classes of drugs of abuse, it has been shown that the likelihood of abuse is related to the ease of administration, the cost of the drug, and how fast the user experiences the desired results after the drug’s administration.”
-Heroin tops the list when it comes to these characteristics.
+According to the Substance Abuse and Mental Health Services Administration,” With all classes of drugs of abuse, it has been shown that the likelihood of abuse is related to the ease of administration, the cost of the drug and how fast the user experiences the desired results after the drug’s administration.”
+Heroin tops the list in these characteristics.

 The Backlash of Pharmaceutical Opioids

-The crackdown on “pill mills” and rogue or negligent practitioners, prescription monitoring programs, and law enforcement strategies have reduced the number of excessive and repeat opioid prescriptions available for diversions to the street.
-With decreased sources through “doctor shopping” and forgery efforts, comes higher prices for the pharmaceutical opioids that are available, increasing heroin’s appeal to would be abusers.
+The crackdown on “pill mills” and rogue or negligent practitioners, prescription monitoring programs and law enforcement strategies has reduced the number of excessive and repeat opioid prescriptions available for diversions to the street.
+With decreased sources through “doctor shopping” and forgery efforts, come higher prices for the pharmaceutical opioids that are available, increasing heroin’s appeal to would-be abusers.

 Dangers of Becoming Addicted